JavaScript API reference

 Function

-A callback function that is called every time one of the analytic events listed below happens.
+A callback function called every time one of the analytic events listed below occurs.

 Events not initiated by visitors have a non-interaction flag.
-Google Analytics doesn’t include these events when calculating the bounce rate in statistics.
+Google Analytics excludes these events when calculating the bounce rate.

 Chat initiated by visitor